 Their main menu is amazing and full of delicious food, but I really recommend coming to Sweet Liberty on Sundays for their brunch menu.
 Brunch is served from 12:00 PM to 5:00 PM where you’ll find an unparalleled martini selection.

-As for food, I think you should try the classic steak and eggs for brunch.
+As for food, I think you should try the classic steak and eggs for a tasty brunch here in Miami.
 If you’re dining during dinner, however, I recommend their BBQ baby back pork ribs.

 The Bazaar by José Andrés